MaggGomes/flask/esof/docs/assignment5.md

 </p>

-Although there is no consensus on the part of project members and the community about how this situation should be resolved, we decide to implement a way that didn't need a big code restructuring and we followed what user [dsully](https://github.com/pallets/flask/issues/1286#issuecomment-223362859) that consists in sending a warning message when a non-ASCII filename is passed to the function send_file().
+Although there is no consensus on the part of project members and the community about how this situation should be resolved, the group decided to implement a way that didn't need a big code restructuring and followed what user [dsully](https://github.com/pallets/flask/issues/1286#issuecomment-223362859) that consists in sending a warning message when a non-ASCII filename is passed to the function send_file().

 After analyzing the project code and documentation, we found that the function that needed to be changed was the function send_file() that we then located with the help of the search functions of Atom in /flask/helpers.py.